-Responsibilities • Surveillance; assisting in intervention response and deployment of tugs etc. Stage Actions Additional Advice Response Initiation □ Proceed to incident site and check communications systems with VTS Humber, ABP MRC, and other vessels.
+Stage Actions Additional Advice Response Initiation Proceed to incident site and check communications systems with VTS Humber, ABP MRC and other vessels.
 This is ESSENTIAL to ensure passing of information to response teams onshore.
-If communications are proving difficult seek immediate help from VTS Spurn For the stricken vessel and the ABP response vessels it is ESSENTIAL to feed back information to the ABP MRC ☐ Ensure that incident area is safe.
-There may be a vapour cloud if so, on no account enter area, as there will be a danger of asphyxiation.
+If communications are proving difficult, seek immediate help from VTS Humber.
+For the stricken vessel and the ABP response vessels it is ESSENTIAL to feed back information to the ABP MRC.
+Ensure that incident area is safe.
+There may be a vapour cloud.
+If so, on no account enter area as there will be a danger of asphyxiation.
 Initial Actions Confirm incident type and immediately notify Duty Incident Controller.
 Assess situation at site and confirm any further assistance required if possible.
 Ongoing Activities Monitor effectiveness of response and continue to feed back information to the ABP MRC.
-Final Action / Stand Down ☐ Provide report to Harbour Master Port House
+Final Action / Stand Down Provide report to Harbour Master at Grimsby Port Office